Contrary to a lot of the training advice out there, you can and will gain muscle using higher reps.

 However, it’s not a single, lone piece of information that contradicts a large amount of existing research on the subject, and there are plenty of other studies out there showing multiple benefits of high rep training.

-- Light slow-speed training (55-60% of 1-RM, 3 seconds for eccentric and concentric actions) has been shown to increase both whole-body muscle thickness (7%) and maximal strength (33%).
-The results are comparable to those obtained with heavy normal-speed training (80-90% of 1-RM, 1 second for concentric and eccentric actions), which increased muscle thickness by 9% and maximal strength by 41%.
+- Light slow-speed training (55-60% of 1-RM, 3 seconds for eccentric and concentric actions) has been shown to increase both muscle thickness and maximal strength .
+The results are comparable to those obtained with heavy normal-speed training (80-90% of 1-RM, 1 second for concentric and eccentric actions).

 If you want to add muscle mass as fast as your genetics will allow, lifting heavy weights should still be the main focus of your training.
 But the addition of some high rep work to a program that already includes heavier training is a great way to get bigger and stronger.

-One of my favorite ways to incorporate high rep training in my workouts is to use moderate-to-high repetitions (10-15) but with very short (30-40 seconds) inter-set rest periods.
+One of my favorite ways to incorporate high rep training in my workouts is to use moderate-to-high repetitions (10-15) but with short (30-60 seconds) inter-set rest periods.

 You could also incorporate a back-off set at the end of a series of heavy sets.
-Two or three heavy sets of 5-8 reps on the squat followed by a lighter set of 20 or 30 reps is one of the best ways to stimulate growth in your thighs.
+Two or three heavy sets of 5-8 reps on the squat followed by a few lighter sets is one of the best ways to stimulate growth in your thighs.

 Just one word of caution:

-If your technique is not all that it could be, especially with a complicated exercise like the squat or deadlift, I recommend that you avoid high reps.
+If your technique is not all that it could be, especially with exercises like the squat or deadlift, I recommend that you avoid high reps.
 If your core strength isn’t up to the job, your form can quickly deteriorate, leaving you open to injury.
 Stay with lower reps for the time being and just focus on improving your technique.

-You can build muscle with low reps.
-You can build muscle with high reps.
+In summary, you can build muscle with low reps.
+You can also build muscle with high reps.
 For best results, I highly recommend using both.